Eric Sorensen

 “Why I am running: For two decades I was your weatherman…keeping you safe by telling the truth, informing, and educating…Because telling you how the weather impacted your jobs, schools, weekends, and yes, sometimes your lives, I earned your trust through thousands of broadcasts bringing you the daily weather and important updates about “once in a century” storms.

 To me, being a meteorologist has always been about protecting our neighbors and our communities, values I learned from my family at an early age.”
-(Campaign Website)

 BACKGROUND + EXPERIENCE

 Sorensen was born in Rockford, Illinois.
 He earned a bachelor's degree from Northern Illinois University in 1998.
-Sorensen experienced workplace discrimination early in his professional life and overcame challenges as a gay professional television personality in Texas.
+Sorensen experienced workplace discrimination early in his professional life + overcame challenges as a gay professional television personality in Texas.
 He forged a successful career as an on-air meteorologist for over two decades.

-In his first bid for elected office in 2022, Sorensen ran for an open seat vacated by long-time incumbent Cheri Bousto (D) and defeated Esther Joy King by 4% in this Biden +8 district.
+In his first bid for elected office in 2022, Sorensen ran for an open seat vacated by long-time incumbent Cheri Bousto (D) defeated Esther Joy King by 4% in this Biden +8 district.
 His victory was especially impressive because he was outspent by $2,015,180 by the King campaign.

 PRIORITY ISSUES